redhat-cip/dci-dev-env/README.md

 ## Usage with podman (Experimental)

-You can launch the API containers:
+You can launch the API containers using podman-compose:

-    make build
-    make pull
-    make up
+    podman-compose up -d

 Then, you can attach containers using

     podman exec -it api bash

-If you want to launch the whole stack, you can:
+If you want to launch a specific service:

-    make build-all
-    make pull
-    make all

-See `Makefile` for extra containers and documentation
+    podman-compose start api

 ## Containers